-I help stressed out children and teens calm down and gain confidence and control.
+I help stressed out children and teens calm down and gain confidence and self-control.

 Please scroll down through my videos to get to know me, and learn more about how I can help you and your child.
-If it feels like a good fit, schedule a free phone consultation.
+If it feels like a good fit, let’s talk about helping your child.
 I’d love to help you get started, today.

 Child therapy is more than just “fixing” your child